Sandane Airport: Facilities

 Sandane Airport is located at Anda in Gloppen, Norway.
-It is situated perpendicularly on a peninsula which cuts between Nordfjorden and Gloppefjorden.
+It is situated perpendicularly on a peninsula which cuts between the Nordfjorden and Gloppefjorden.
 Both ends of the runway are close to sleep hillsides which dive into the fjords.
+Four kilometres west of the runway, there is a 400 m high mountain ridge, which is too close for aircraft to pass, so they have to do a sharp turn close to the runway.
 Travel + Leisure included Sandane in its 2009 list of the world's seventeen scariest runways.
 The aerodrome has a reference elevation of 60 meters (196 ft).

 The asphalt runway measures 970 by 30 m and is aligned 08/26.
 It has a takeoff run available (TORA) of 820 m and a landing distance available (LDA) of 760 m.
 The airport is equipped with category 4 fire and rescue service.
 The airport is situated 10 km from Sandane.
 Paid parking, taxis and car rental are available at the airport.

 Airlines and destinations

 Widerøe provides the only scheduled services at Sandane Airport.
 They are operated as public service obligation with the Ministry of Transport and Communications and are flown with Dash 8-100 aircraft.
 Services are provided to Oslo with intermediate stops in Sogndal.
 Operation of the airport runs at a deficit of NOK 20 million in 2012.
 In addition the routes are subsidies at a cost of NOK 1163 per passenger.
 Combined the air service received subsidies of NOK 1,476 per year.